nopara73/avaloniaui.net/wwwroot/blog/2018-02-01-avalonia-beta1.md

 ## Remoting and New Previewer

 [#1105](https://github.com/AvaloniaUI/Avalonia/pull/1105) introduced a new previewer architecture which should allow us to make designers for non-windows platforms.
 The previous previewer used win32 API voodoo to reparent the window of the application into the designer.
+It also used some external executable that would initialize various things via reflection.
+The whole thing was tied to win32 and full .NET framework, it also made several assumptions about your app.
 The new previewer architecture instead uses a TCP transport protocol which communicates between the application and the designer in a platform-independent manner.
+It still has an option to embed the HWND which is used by our Visual Studio extension, but the default one will transfer rendered bitmap data via TCP.

 The [AvaloniaVS](https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaforVisualStudio) extension has already been updated to use this new protocol, and hopefully now designers for other IDEs will be coming soon!